It is difficult to swallow, which means more time and effort are needed to move food or liquids from the mouth to the stomach.

 The treatment depends on the type of swallowing problem you have.
 Sometimes, a swallowing problem will resolve itself without treatment.
 At other times, swallowing problems can be easily managed.

 Complex swallowing problems may require the treatment of a specialist or several specialists.

-If you have a problem chewing or swallowing, there are several things you can do to make eating and drinking easier and safer, such as:
+If you have a problem chewing or swallowing, there are several things you can do to make eating and drinking more accessible and safer, such as:

 - Tilt your head slightly forward.